 The Summit also included 28 Breakout Sessions on community work in Tracks on Business, Higher Education, Health, Early Childhood, K-12 Education, Community Resources, Poverty and Stakeholder Work.
 Student music groups from Rapoport Academy, WISD, St. Paul’s, La Vega ISD and Midway ISD added an important dimension to the General Sessions.

-Click on the right-hand menu to download a full PDF report of the 2011 Summit.
+Click on the menu at the rightto download a full PDF report of the 2011 Summit.

 The third annual Education Summit attracted the attention of the co-founders of the national organization, Birth2Work and both Rick Stephens and Elane V. Scott addresses the Summit in general and breakout sessions.